-To invest, you have to be sure of the amount of money you are willing to put into it.
+You have to be sure of the amount of money you are willing to invest.
 Unlike a savings account, you won’t be able to easily withdraw your money in case you have a problem and need it (depending on the investment instruments chosen).
 And actually, the most successful investment strategies are from people willing to invest for a long time rather than a lot of money.
-Aside from the capital you are willing to put out first: What is the amount of money you want to add to that seed capital every month?
+Aside from the capital you are willing to put out first, what is the amount of money you want to add to that seed capital every month?

 Choosing the right investment platform